cdcepi/DoD-CLI-forecast-data/data-forecasts/README.md

 ### `value`

-Values in the `value` column are non-negative real numbers indicating the prediction for this row.
+Values in the `value` column are non-negative real numbers indicating the "point" or "quantile" prediction for this row.

 Making a submission